backdrop-contrib/filehash/README.txt

 duplicate files to be detected, and allow copies to be verified against the original source.

-File hash module generates and stores MD5, SHA-1 and/or SHA-256 hashes for each
+File Hash module generates and stores MD5, SHA-1 and/or SHA-256 hashes for each
 file uploaded to the site.

 Hash algorithms can be enabled and disabled by the site administrator.